Oceanside Family Law Attorneys

 You Can Count on Us for Your Oceanside Family Law Needs

-Our team of passionate family law attorneys are happy to meet in a private consultation to find out more about your legal needs.
+Our team of passionate family law attorneys is happy to meet in a private consultation to find out more about your legal needs.
 We have especially strong experience in the following issues.
+Our attorneys are well-versed in California family law and work diligently to protect our clients’ legal rights at every step of the legal process.

 Divorce in Oceanside

-Griffith Young can help any client seeking custody as part of divorce or a paternity suit.
+Griffith Young can help any client seeking custody as part of a divorce or a paternity suit.
 This is often an emotional issue, and parents rarely see eye-to-eye.
-Our lawyers can assist with mediation or negotiation.
-Where possible, parents can arrange custody in a way that works for both.
+Our attorneys can assist with mediation or negotiation.
+Where possible, parents can arrange custody in a way that works for both parties involved.
+Child custody cases require a clear parenting plan that spells out legal custody, physical custody, and a schedule that works for the child and both parents.

 Spousal Support in California